cloudfoundry/haproxy-boshrelease/ci/README.md

 # Continuous Integration Setup

-The CI environment is maintained by the SAP Business Technology Platform on Cloud Foundry team for Routing and Networking (CFN).
+The CI environment is maintained by the SAP Business Technology Platform on Cloud Foundry team for Routing and Networking.

 All secrets used in the pipeline and surrounding tools are kept in the team's Vault.
 Those secrets are only necessary for [modifying the pipeline](#updating-or-modifying-the-pipeline).
 ## Contact